binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 All the software tools I use for penetration and security testing are free, and most of them are open source.
 I am always diligent in focusing on the free and open source tools, as it makes it easier:

-1. To pitch tooling acquisition to managers, and those that hold the purse strings.
+1. To pitch tooling acquisition to managers, and those that hold the purse strings
-2. To learn how the tools work and contribute to the security ecosystem.
+2. To learn how the tools work and contribute to the security ecosystem

 ## Kali Linux {#tooling-setup-kali-linux}